 Step 6: Hang your shelves

 To hang our shelves, we first attached them to each other using glue and nails.
 Then we added D-rings along the middle plane in each place that two shelves met.
 The D-rings each straddled two shelves.

-If you’re not doing multiple shelves or you’re keeping them detached, you could also use sawtooth hangers.
+If you’re not doing multiple shelves or you’re keeping them detached, you could also use sawtooth hangers to hang your shelves.

 That’s it!
 Now it’s time to style them.
-That’s what really makes them special 😉 Tag us on Instagram (@craftedbythehunts) so we can see (and share) your awesome work!
+That’s what really makes them special 😉 Tag us on Instagram (@craftedbythehunts) so we can see your awesome work!